firstin0907/Magicfour/README.md

 # How To Play Game?
 Press 'Z' key, then skill will be used.

-Press 'X' key, then skill you get will be throwed.
+Press 'X' key, then character will throw away a skill you got.

 Press Left or Right Key, then character will move.

 When you are damaged by monster, you lose your skill.

-If there are no skills in your hand, and you get touched by monster, you will die, and the game will end.
+If you get hit by monster when you have no skills, you will be die and game will end.

-To kill monsters as many as possible is the subject of this game.
+To kill monsters as many as possible is the goal of this game.

 Enjoy it!

 # Code Structure
 FieldObject class is core class in this project.
-This represent a object shown throught window.
+This represent a object shown through window.

 Update() method is called per every frame, and in this method, state_ variable may be changed by set_state() class.